 3) Ask around.
 A good reputation is always reassuring – Before hiring any tax lawyer, spend some time on the internet, Google him/her maybe.
 Satisfied customers tend to leave behind reviews in websites like Yelp, but so do dissatisfied customers.
 You could even contact your state bar, if you don’t trust the internet; ask them about any complaints of disciplinary action on file for your attorney.
 Always know who you’re hiring.

 4) Do have a look at professional organizations – Organizations like Tax Law Association or the National Association of Tax Professionals have public lists for tax attorneys who are registered with their organization.
 And these lists are pretty reliable; they don’t simply allow anyone on them.
 And many of the organizations have a directory search on their website as well, so you can find a particular lawyer, if you’d like.
 They also offer a variety of tools to help both the public and the tax professional.

-Questions to ask before hiring a tax preparer
+Questions to ask prior to hiring a tax preparer

-- Do you know the requirements of the states and localities where I am required to file?
+- Are you aware of the requirements of the localities and states where I am required to file?

 - What records and other documentation will you need from me?

 - Do you have knowledge of all IRS Tax Forms? such as Form 1040, Form 2848o,